TheOdinProject/curriculum/react/more-react-concepts/reducing-state/reducing-state.md

 This section contains questions for you to check your understanding of this lesson on your own.
 If you’re having trouble answering a question, click it and review the material it links to.

+*   <a class="knowledge-check-link" href="#what-are-reducers">What are reducers?</a>
+*   <a class="knowledge-check-link" href="https://react.dev/reference/react/useReducer#writing-the-reducer-function">How would you declare a reducer?</a>
+*   <a class="knowledge-check-link" href="#the-usereducer-hook">What does the dispatch function do?</a>
+*   <a class="knowledge-check-link" href="https://react.dev/learn/extracting-state-logic-into-a-reducer#consolidate-state-logic-with-a-reducer">What steps can you follow to migrate from useState to useReducer?</a>

 ### Additional Resources